UW-INFO442-SP24/ui-unicorns/deliverables/testing_protocol/testing.md

 * The map and filter interface should function normally.
 * No filters should be applied or cleared unintentionally.

-### Feature 2: Security Alert and Safety Exit Button
+### Feature 2: Security Alert and Quick Escape Button

-**Test Cases:**

-This test verifies that the map filter functions correctly when a valid category button is clicked (e.g., shelter).
+**8. Security Alert Test Cases:**
+This test verifies that a security alert automatically appears when a user logs onto the Seattle Safe Haven website to help protect users who might be in vulnerable situations.
+The security alert also provides users more resources and information on safe internet browsing.

 **Input:**

-* User clicks the "Shelter" button on the map filter.
+- User logs onto the Seattle Safe Haven website

 **Output:**

-* The map displays only shelters within the selected area.
-* Any previously selected categories or accessibility filters are cleared.
+- They will be presented with a security alert and by pressing the ‘Ok’ button they will be directed to the Seattle Safe Haven home page

 **Pass Criteria:**

-* The map markers should only represent shelters.
-* No markers from other categories (legal aid, medical care, etc.) should be displayed.
+- The security alert automatically appears when the user opens up the website and when the ‘Ok’ button is clicked the security alert will close.

+**8. Quick Escape/Exit Button Test Cases:**
+This test seeks to make sure that the ‘Exit’ button present on the Seattle Safe Haven website pages and when pressed will automatically redirects the user to Google.
+The ‘Exit’ button ensures user safety and trust with the Seattle Safe Haven website by providing users with an extra layer of security.

+**Input:**
+- User presses the ‘Exit’ button on the any of Seattle Safe Haven website pages

+**Output:**
+- The user will automatically be redirected to Google

+**Pass Criteria:**
+- The ‘Exit’ button redirects users to Googles from the Seattle Safe Haven website
+- The ‘Exit’ button is present throughout the Seattle Safe Haven including the Home, Connect, Find Help, and Identify Abuse pages.

 ##  Known Bugs and Solutions